 We treat more than 100 cases of bone and joint infection a year, many of them in children who have hip or pelvic infections.

-Our doctors are known for developing a treatment plan for bone and joint infection that has greatly reduced the amount of time children who are being treated with medicine that kills bacteria (antibiotics) must get them though an IV line.
+Our doctors are known for developing a treatment plan for bone and joint infection that has greatly reduced the amount of time children who are being treated with medicine that kills bacteria (antibiotics) must get though an IV line.